sib-swiss/NGS-variants-training/docs/day2/annotation.md

 You can (quick and dirty) query the annotation vcf (`trio.filtered.snpeff.vcf`) for the missense mutation with `grep`.

-**Exercise:** Find the variant causing the missense mutation (the line contains the string `MISSENSE`).
+**Exercise:** Find the variant causing the missense mutation (the line contains the string `missense`).
 And answer the following questions:

 ??? hint "Hint"
     ```sh
-    grep MISSENSE annotation/trio.filtered.snpeff.vcf
+    grep missense trio.filtered.snpeff.vcf
     ```

-!!! note "Only one effect per SNP in the vcf"
-    In the vcf we have created you can only find one effect per SNP.
-If you would run `snpEff` without `-o gatk`, you would get all effects per variant.
+Run the command and have a look at the SnpEff [ANN field documentation](http://pcingola.github.io/SnpEff/se_inputoutput/#ann-field-vcf-output-files).
+Answer the following questions:

 **A.** How are the SNP annotations stored in the vcf?